JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_event_and_application_loop.md

 If `pygame.event.get()` is called in multiple event loops, only one loop receives the events, but never all loops receive all events.
 As a result, some events appear to be missed.

-Get the events once per frame and use them in multiple loops or pass the list or events to functions and methods where they are handled:
+Get the events once per frame and use them in multiple loops or pass the list of events to functions and methods where they are handled:

 ```py
 def handle_events(events):